jswesner/salmon_nutrients_contaminants/README.md

 escapement of salmon biomass across time, species, and regions.
 NOTE:
 The data included here are NOT the raw data.
 Instead, the data are simulated and to be used for example code only.
-For the correct raw data, contact Dr. Greg Ruggerone: gruggerone@nrccorp.com.
+For the correct raw data, contact Dr. Greg Ruggerone: <gruggerone@nrccorp.com>.

+**4a) Prior Predictive Checks.R**: Conducts prior predictive checks on the models fit in steps 2 and 3.

-**4) Posterior Predictive Checks.R**: Conducts posterior predictive checks on the models fit in steps 2 and 3.
+**4b) Posterior Predictive Checks.R**: Conducts posterior predictive checks on the models fit in steps 2 and 3.

 **5) Stack Posteriors.R**: Combines posteriors from the separate models